 Enable the *.timer unit, not the triggered *.service unit.
 The service itself normally remains static and is started by the timer when the schedule elapses.

-- Confirm that the timer is loaded and waiting for its next run.
+- Confirm that the timer is loaded, enabled, and waiting.

 - Confirm the next scheduled run in the timer table.